 What are the symptoms of varicose veins?

-The symptoms of varicose veins can be debilitating, many patients feel embarrassed by how their veins look but most importantly they can be very painful.
+The symptoms of varicose veins can be debilitating.
+Indeed, many patients feel pain, itching, and burning, and find that the veins impact sleep.
 For more on this, see our article why do varicose veins hurt.

 So, can varicose veins burst?